WDCloudEdge/MicroCERCL/README.md

 [中文文档](README_zh.md)

+## Benchmark

+We build a hybrid-deployed benchmark in the cloud-edge environment, which contains four widely used microservice systems.
+These systems are adapted for hybrid deployment and integrated into a unified monitoring framework.
+Please click here for the details of the [Benchmark](benchmark/README.md).

 ## Description

-**MicroCERCL** extracts valid contents from kernel-level logs to prioritize localizing the kernel-level root cause.
-Moreover, **MicroCERCL** constructs a heterogeneous dynamic topology stack and train a graph neural network model to accurately localize the application-level root cause without relying on historical data.
+**MicroCERCL** constructs a heterogeneous dynamic topology stack based on metric data, after anomaly detection, it trains a graph neural network model to accurately localize the root cause without relying on historical data in the cloud-edge environment.

 ## Quick Start